AetherFire23/AetherFire23/README.md

 ## Why i'm here

 Coding enables creativity like nothing else can.
-Computers in general have always had the ability to captivate for a good reason : they make everything we do easier; and almost anything we imagine possible to project.
+Computers in general have always had the ability to captivate for a good reason : they make everything we do easier; and almost anything we imagine possible to represent.
 I consider myself fortunate to live in a period of human existence where I get to be a part of this adventure (until AI takes our jobs).

 ## Northwest